jianminglok/Shopify-Monitor/README.md

 Usage:

 add proxies (ip:port:user:pass), then go into the code and change the webhook url you wish to send the new product to, and then run app.py.
 Hope this helps someone :-)

+btw, feel free to chage all names / images on this and use in your own server 😄